-- 10.1 The innovative products listed in Section 1.1 through Section 1.4 are identified by a label on the board or packaging material bearing the manufacturer name, product name, TER number, and other information to confirm code compliance. - 10.2 Additional technical information can be found at bigtimberfasteners.com.
+- 10.1 The innovative products listed in Section 1.1 are identified by a label on the board or packaging material bearing the manufacturer name, product name, TER number, and other information to confirm code compliance. - 10.2 Additional technical information can be found at primesourcebp.com.